bruiglesias/course-object-tracking-python-opencv/README.md

-# Course Object Detection With Opencv
+# Course Object Tracking With Opencv

-Codes developed during the course: Object Detection with OpenCV from AI Expert Academy
+Codes developed during the course: Object Tracking with OpenCV from AI Expert Academy